 There are many reasons why your AC system freezes up in Miami.
-Nearly all of them usually need skilled AC repair.
+Nearly all of them usually call for professional AC repair.

-Double-checking the air filter isn’t dirty and airflow isn’t restricted are the only things you can safely fix yourself.
-If you need to install a new the filter, you can accelerate the melting process by switching off the equipment and turning on the fan.
-If you have a heat pump, you can turn it to heat mode until the ice has disappeared.
+Checking the air filter isn’t dirty and airflow isn’t restricted are the only work you can safely fix yourself.
+If you need to put in a new the filter, you can accelerate the defrosting process by switching off the unit and turning on the fan.
+If you have a heat pump, you can turn it to heat mode until the ice is gone.

-After the ice melts, move the temperature back to normal.
-If your unit freezes a second time, contact Service Experts Heating & Air Conditioning to fix the issue.
+After the ice disappears, turn the temperature back to normal.
+If your equipment freezes a second time, contact Service Experts Heating & Air Conditioning to fix the issue.

-Low refrigerant—Freezing up can be created by a refrigerant leak.
+Low refrigerant—A frozen system can be a result of a refrigerant leak.